-Any person wishing to communicate with a staff member should contact that staff member by telephone or email to make an appointment.
-Email addresses are available on the district website www.queenbee16.org.
+Any person wishing to confer with a staff member should contact that staff member to make an appointment.
 Conferences with teachers are held, to the extent possible, outside school hours or during the teacher's conference/preparation period.
-Access to the buildings shall be facilitated according to guidelines from the Superintendent or designee.
+Access shall be facilitated according to guidelines from the Superintendent or designee.
+BOE Policy 8:30

-Convicted Child Sex Offender
+Convicted Child Sex Offender:

 State law prohibits a child sex offender from being present on school property or loitering within 500 feet of school property when persons under the age of 18 are present, unless the offender meets either of the exceptions as outlined by the Illinois State Code.
 The offender must be granted permission from the Board, Superintendent, or Superintendent's designee.
 In all cases, the Superintendent, or designee who is a certified employee, shall supervise a child sex offender whenever the offender is in a child's vicinity.
+BOE Policy 8:30 conduct prohibited by this policy may be ejected from school property.
+The person is also subject to being denied admission to school events or meetings for up to one calendar year.
+BOE Policy 8:30

-Enforcement of Visitor Policy
+Enforcement of Visitor Policy:

 Any staff member may request identification from any person on school property; refusal to provide such information is a criminal act.
 The Building Principal or designee shall seek the immediate removal of any person who refuses to provide requested identification.
-Any person who engages in conduct prohibited by this policy may be ejected from school property.
-The person is also subject to being denied admission to school events or meetings for up to one calendar year.
+Any person who engages in